mashrafi1122/FPL/README.md

 # 🚀 FPL Test: Frame Per Layer Performance Benchmark

-**FPL Test** is a sleek, browser-based performance and stress testing tool designed to measure the **rendering capability and stability** of any device's browser by dynamically spawning and animating a growing number of objects (balls) until the frame rate drops to a critically low level.
+**FPL Test** is a sleek, browser-based performance and stress testing tool designed to measure the **rendering capability and stability** of any device's browser by dynamically spawning and animating a growing number of objects (white balls) until the frame rate drops to a critically low level.

 Created and Maintained by **Sliz®**.

+Official *website for testing your device*: [**FPL**](https://fpl.pp.ua)

 ---